-ILA 6691 Research Methods (3)

-This course is a study and evaluation of a variety of research methods; including but not limited to quantitative, qualitative, and action research, and reporting formats used in education and the social sciences.
+ILA 6691 Research Methods (3) This course is a study and evaluation of a variety of research methods; including but not limited to quantitative, qualitative, and action research, and reporting formats used in education and the social sciences.
 Prerequisite: Restricted to candidates who are admitted to a State of Alabama approved Instructional Leadership & Administration program.
 A grade of "B" or better is required.

-ILA 6692 Using Data to Make Decisions (3)

-This course focuses on basic statistical processes and measures used in education.
+ILA 6692 Using Data to Make Decisions (3) This course focuses on basic statistical processes and measures used in education.
 It provides an opportunity for the student to analyze a variety of standardized prognostic, diagnostic, and achievement tests.
 Candidates will also learn to collect data from teacher and student observations to obtain knowledge concerning teacher evaluation.
 Prerequisites: ILA 6691.
 Restricted to candidates who are admitted to a State of Alabama approved Instructional Leadership & Administration program.

-(LA 7700 Adult Learning Theories and Managing Change (3)

-This course will focus on the examination of how adults learn in instructional settings and managing change.
+ILA 7700 Adult Learning Theories and Managing Change (3) This course will focus on the examination of how adults learn in instructional settings and managing change.
 The adult learners' characteristics will be examined.
 Adult learning theory and current trends on advancement in adult learning and managing change will be examined.
 The focus will be on preparing the student to make better instructional decisions and use of resources in the education and training of adults.

-ILA 7702 Involving Parents and Community Stakeholders (3)
+LA 7702 Diverse Populations and Involving Parents/Community Stakeholders in the School Setting (3)